 It was only much later, as an adult, when I was on a leisurely walk near Richards Park with a friend, that I was enthralled by the windows of a bungalow.
 The window itself had plain vertical iron bars, but it was the sunshade that caught my attention.
 It was wooden and shaped like an inverted V, with a lovely trellis-like frame of vertical slats, topped by a pointed crest.
 The slats sat like immovable tassels and transformed the window into something with oodles of character.
 “They’re called monkey tops,” my friend said.

-A couple of years ago, Indian National Trust for Art and Cultural Heritage (INTACH) Bangalore chapter convenor Meera Iyer released her book Discovering Bengaluru, an informative book on the city, its history and neighbourhoods.
+A couple of years ago, Meera Iyer, convenor of the Bengaluru Chapter of the Indian National Trust for Art and Cultural Heritage, released her book Discovering Bengaluru, an informative book on the city, its history and neighbourhoods.
 Browsing through it, I learnt a bit more about them but gleaned a lot more in conversations with her.
 The mystery deepened when she indicated that not only did the feature have no concrete relation to monkeys, their origin was an enigma.

 “Most of these were built between 1900 and 1920; after 1930, it seems to have gone out of fashion.
 It is actually curious why they came up,” says Iyer.
 “If you look at buildings in England from around that time, there was a strong Gothic Revival kind of architecture with playful elements and decorative eaves.
 But when this style came to India, it went totally haywire with monkey tops and other elaborate embellishments.
 It really didn’t have anything to do with monkeys, and the origin of the name is a little bit of a mystery.”